-Throughout the paper we study the structure of lattices of rule systems via semantic methods.
-This is made possible by the following fundamental result, connecting the syntactic types of rule systems to closure conditions on the classes of algebras validating them.
-Item 1 is widely known as Birkhoff's theorem, after [8].
+Throughout the paper, we study the structure of lattices of rule systems via semantic methods.
+This is made possible by the following fundamental result connecting the syntactic types of rule system to closure conditions on the classes of algebras that validate them.
+Item 1 is widely known as Birkhoff's theorem, after [9].

-Theorem 1.3 ([10, Theorems II.11.9 and V.2.20]).
-For every class $\mathcal{K}$ of $\nu$ -algebras, the following conditions hold:
+Theorem 1.5 ([11, Theorems II.11.9 and V.2.20]).
+For every class K of ν -algebras, the following conditions hold:

-- (1) $\mathcal{K}$ is a variety iff $\mathcal{K} = Alg(S)$ for some set of $\nu$ -formulae S. - (2) $\mathcal{K}$ is a universal class iff $\mathcal{K} = \mathsf{Alg}(S)$ for some set of $\nu$ -rules S.
+- (1) K is a variety iff K = Alg(S) for some set of ν -formulae S. - (2) \mathcal{K} is a universal class iff $\mathcal{K} = Alg(S)$ for some set of ν -rules S.

-In this sense, $\nu$ -logics correspond to varieties of $\nu$ -algebras, whereas $\nu$ -rule systems correspond to universal classes of $\nu$ -algebras.
+In this sense, ν -logics correspond to varieties of ν -algebras, whereas ν -rule systems correspond to universal classes of ν -algebras.

-We now briefly describe the classes of alegbras we shall use to interpret the rule systems under discussion in more detail, and review some of their basic properties.
-For further details on these structures, we point the reader to [22, 13, 36, 34, 29, 40, 21].
+We now briefly describe the classes of algebras we shall use to interpret the rule systems under discussion in more detail, and review some of their basic properties.
+For further details on these structures, we point the reader to [23, 14, 37, 35, 30, 41, 22].